 Also, they can't find the plane or the pilot.
 The fair boy concludes that both must have been dragged out to sea by a storm.
 He makes the dire statement that "There must have been some kids still in it," "it" being the plane that went out to sea.

-The fat boy (we’re not being judgmental – that’s what he’s called) asks the fair boy (again, that's what he’s called) what his name is.
+The fat boy (seriously, that's what he's called) asks the fair boy (again, that's what he's called) what his name is.

-It is Ralph.
-Ralph has no interesting in learning the fat boy’s name.
+It's Ralph.
+Ralph has no interest in learning the fat boy's name.

-But, the pair assumes others have survived and are around here somewhere, perhaps hiding in the copious foliage or something.
+But, the pair assumes others have survived and are around here somewhere, maybe hiding in the copious foliage or something.

 The fat boy lags behind Ralph because of his "ass-mar," which is probably "asthma."
 Also, the fat boy has to poo.
 (English major-y people called this kind of thing "realism.")